apache/mesos/docs/authentication.md

   allowed to register.
 If `false` (the default), unauthenticated agents are also allowed to register.

+* `--authentication_v0_timeout` - The timeout within which an authentication is expected to complete against a v0 framework or agent.
+This does not apply to the v0 or v1 HTTP APIs.(default: `15secs`)

 * `--authenticators` - Specifies which authenticator module to use.
 The default is `crammd5`, but additional modules can be added using the `--modules` option.